What will my surgical care cost?

 This is because each operation is tailored to the patient, and the total cost of surgery can vary significantly based upon:

-Following your consult with Dr Sharp, you will be provided with a customised estimate of fees document, which itemises your surgical, anaesthetic and hospital cost aspects, as well as the rebate you can expect to receive on your surgical fee and hospital admission, if applicable.
+Following your consult with Dr Sharp, you will be provided with a customised estimate of fees document, called the Informed Financial consent document (IFC) which itemises your surgical costs, and whenever possible, the anaesthetic and hospital cost aspects, as well as the rebate you can expect to receive on your surgical fee and hospital admission, if applicable.

-If you live in regional Australia, a Skype consultation can be arranged with Dr Sharp, after which a written estimate of fees outlining all costs involved, can be provided.
+If you live in regional Australia, a video consultation can be arranged with Dr Sharp, after which a written estimate of fees outlining all costs involved, can be provided.

 What are the costs involved with plastic or cosmetic surgery?

-- surgeon’s - and if applicable, surgical assistant’s - fee
+1. surgeon’s fee: and if applicable, surgical assistant’s fee

 Dr Sharp’s surgeon’s fee includes the following aspects of your procedure and care: